worldbank/repkit/src/mdhlp/reproot.md

 # Feedback, bug reports and contributions

-Read more about the commands in this package at https://dime-worldbank.github.io/repkit.
+Read more about the commands in this package at https://worldbank.github.io/repkit.

-Please provide any feed back by opening and issue at https://github.com/dime-worldbank/repkit.
+Please provide any feed back by opening and issue at https://github.com/worldbank/repkit.

 PRs with suggestions for improvements are also greatly appreciated.

 # Authors

+LSMS Team, The World Bank lsms@worldbank.org
 DIME Analytics, The World Bank dimenalytics@worldbank.org